-Next we state a powerful lemma showing that for an $(n,\delta ,r)$ strained neighborhood, angle and comparison angle almost coincide for geodesic hinges with one side in this neighborhood and the other reaching a strainer.
+Next we state a powerful lemma showing that for a $(1,\delta ,r)$--strained neighborhood, angle and comparison angle almost coincide for geodesic hinges with one side in the neighborhood and the other reaching a strainer.

-\begin{lemma} (\cite{BGP} Lemma $5.6$) Let $B\subset X$ be $\left( 1,\delta ,r\right) $ --strained by $(y_{1},y_{2}).$ For any $x,z\in B$
+\begin{lemma} (\cite{BGP}, Lemma $5.6$) Let $B\subset X$ be $\left( 1,\delta ,r\right) $ --strained by $(y_{1},y_{2}).$ For any $x,z\in B,$

 In particular, for $i=1,2$,

 \end{lemma}